 Mountain Lion presence and their relation to Lyme disease infection

-Even though Lyme disease and their vectors are present on the west coast of the US, mountain lions keep the tick numbers low (by keeping the deer numbers lower), therefore creating an overall healthier system for people.
+Even though Lyme disease and their vectors are present on the west coast of the US, mountain lions keep the tick numbers low (by keeping the deer and mouse numbers lower), therefore creating an overall healthier system for people.
 More mountain lions eventually means a lower chance of getting Lyme disease.

 Historically, cougars used to occupy the east coast where Lyme disease is so prevalent now, but they were extirpated from the region in the early 1900’s.
-Could a case be made for re-introducing cougars to the east coast, now that they have been gone from the region for hundreds of years?
+Could a case be made for re-introducing cougars to the east coast?
+Now that they have been gone from the region for hundreds of years?
 Is there even space for them?
 Even though the western United States has greater areas of fully protected land, the eastern states still have plenty of habitat for pumas as well.

 US population density – Copyright Ian Offord